Employee Benefits Scam: How It Works

-Many people are willing to relocate in search for a new job and a great future in their industry.
+Many people are willing to relocate in search of a new job and a great future in their industry.
 Maybe you are one of them.
-However, be aware of this scam on the rise, or make everyone you know aware about it.
-The Employee Benefits and Corporate Discounts Scam is targeting these days victims who find great jobs but in a different city.
+However, be aware of this scam on the rise, or make everyone you know aware of it.
+The Employee Benefits and Corporate Discount Scam is targeting these days victims who find great jobs but in a different city.
 How does the scam work?

 Watch the video below to see in detail the Corporate Discount Scam exposed:

 You post your resume online and a few days later receive a call from a well-known company’s HR department, located in a different city.
 They saw your resume and thought you would make a great candidate for a position they are offering.

 For you, it’s a dream job with a great company that pays better than you were expecting.
 Just like that, you think, your unemployment woes are through.

 They ask a few basic questions and then say they’d like to do a follow-up interview on Zoom, Skype or Google Hangouts.
 You do it.
 They look great: suits, ties, and professionally equipped in the office.
 You like them, they like you.
 It seems like you aced the interview.